This is Amazon’s new $70 Fire TV with 4K and HDR support

 Amazon introduces Echo Buttons for at-home trivia games using Alexa

-If you were starting to feel like it’d been a while since Amazon upgraded the Fire TV (the company’s answer to things like the Chromecast and Apple TV) you wouldn’t be wrong.
+If you were starting to feel like it’d been a while since Amazon upgraded the Fire TV (the company’s answer to things like the Chromecast and Apple TV), you wouldn’t be wrong.
 The last big upgrade the Fire TV box got was at the end of 2015.

 Until today!